PlasmaPy/PlasmaPy/vision_statement.md

 New code and edits should be submitted as a pull request to the development branch of the PlasmaPy repository on GitHub.
-The pull request will undergo a code review by the subpackage maintainers and/or the CDC, who will provide suggestions on how the contributor may update the pull request.
-Subpackage maintainers will generally be responsible for deciding on pull requests with minor changes, while pull requests with major changes should be decided jointly by the subpackage maintainers and the CDC.
-The CDC and CEC will develop a friendly guide on how users may contribute new code to PlasmaPy.
+The pull request will undergo a code review by the subpackage maintainers and/or the CC, who will provide suggestions on how the contributor may update the pull request.
+Subpackage maintainers will generally be responsible for deciding on pull requests with minor changes, while pull requests with major changes should be decided jointly by the subpackage maintainers and the CC.
+The CC and CEC will develop a friendly guide on how users may contribute new code to PlasmaPy.

 New code should conform to the [PEP 8 style guide for Python